AllenWLynch/signaturemodels/docs/tutorial.rst

 .. code-block:: bash

-    $ locusregression make-corpus \
+    $ locusregression corpus-make \
         -vcf `cat vcfs.txt` \
         -fa hg19.fa \
         --regions-file tutorial/regions.bed \
         --correlates-file tutorial/correlates.tsv \
         --trinuc tutorial/trinucs.npz \
         -o tutorial/corpus.h5 \
+        --n-jobs 10 \
+        --weight-col TCF \
         --chr-prefix chr # the VCF files only have numbers, but RefSeq has "chr1", for example

 This will save the corpus to *tutorial/corpus.h5*.

+**Note:** The `--weight-col` flag is optional, and allows you to specify an INFO column in the VCFs which contains a weight for each mutation.
+This is useful if you want to weight mutations by their tumor cell fraction, for example.

 2. How many processes?
 ----------------------

-Choosing the number of mixture components to describe a process is a perenial problem in topic modeling, LocusRegression notwithstanding.
+Choosing the number of components to describe a dataset is a perenial problem in topic modeling, LocusRegression notwithstanding.
 Here, I employ random search of the model hyperparameter space paired with a HyperBand bandit to find the number of components which produces a descriptive but generalizeable model.
 This process can be parallelized for faster tuning.